joncamfield/satcommthreats/en.md

 process supporting account maintenance is valuable.

 ### Mitigations:
+-   Top up / add funds to / pre-purchase bandwidth for your satellite devices (this may be topping up your SIM card for a satphone/pager or BGAN) ahead of time.
--   Minimize use of satellite communications when other options are available.
+-   Do not use satellite communications when other options are available.
--   Ensure your SIM card is topped up as early as possible.
+-   Strictly plan and limit your usage time.
 -   Know how your plan works if you reach your usage limit: will it stop working until you manually add funds?
 Will it continue at lower rates?
 Will it continue and charge overage fees?
--   Have a person outside of the conflict who has the information needed to track usage and recharge the SIM if the conflict is extended, or if you are unable to continue funding it directly (this could be due to other issues such as banking problems, or over-compliance/confusion around sanctions).
+-   Have a person outside of the conflict who has the information needed to track usage and provide additional account funds / recharge the SIM if the conflict is extended, or if you are unable to continue funding it directly (this could be due to other issues such as banking problems, or over-compliance/confusion around sanctions).
 This can protect